 Welcome to Lake of the Woods Volunteer Fire & Rescue Company Inc.

-With 8 members at its beginning that came from the security for the Lake community it has grown into a combined volunteer force of over 150 members.
+With 8 members at its beginning that came from the LOW Community we have grown into a combined volunteer force of over 150 members from the Locust Grove area.
 This force is also supplemented by a paid group of 3 firefighter/medics who are on staff with the volunteers on a 24 hour / 7 day a week basis.